pablogguz/subincomeR/cran-comments.md

-## subincome R 0.2.2
+## subincome R 0.3.0

-This is a resubmission.
 In this version I have:
-* Removed writing to user's home filespace by default (using tempdir() instead)
-* Added explicit path parameter througout to allow users to specify custom storage locations
-* Added download confirmation for large files with option to skip in non-interactive sessions
+* Updated the link to the DOSE dataset repository to reflect the new version 2.10

 ## Test environments
 * local Windows 10 install, R 4.3.1